Backward asymptotics in S-unimodal maps: Definitions and graph of S-unimodal maps.

-We denote by $\Jall=\Jall(\cT)$ the union of the interiors of all the $J_i$.
-We say that a cyclic trapping region is a {\bf flip trapping region} if any two $J_i$ have an endpoint in common, otherwise we say it is a {\bf regular trapping region}. \end{definition}

-\begin{example} The interval $[a,b]$ is a period-1 regular cyclic trapping region, by definition, for every S-unimodal map. \end{example} \begin{example} Let $\bar p_\mu$ be the fixed point of the logistic map $\ell_\mu$ other than $0$.
+\begin{esempio} The interval $[a,b]$ is, trivially, a period-1 regular cyclic trapping region for every S-unimodal map. \end{esempio} \begin{esempio} Let $\bar p_\mu$ be the fixed point of the logistic map $\ell_\mu$ other than $0$.
 The collection

 is a period-2 trapping region for all $\mu\in(1+\sqrt{5},4]$.
 A direct calculation shows that $\cT_\mu$ is {\em cyclic} only at